BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 Definition inside Spring Security XML configuration file.

-{% highlight plain %}
+{% highlight xml %}
 <http ...>
  ...
  <logout success-handler-ref="logoutSuccessHandler"/>
 </http>
 {% endhighlight %}

-We need to create a class, LogoutSuccessHandler, that needs to extend SimpleUrlLogoutSuccessHandler from Spring Security Web library.
+We need to create a class, `LogoutSuccessHandler`, that needs to extend `SimpleUrlLogoutSuccessHandler` from Spring Security Web library.
 A sample implementation of a class which logs the information about session id during logout is presented below.

-{% highlight plain %}
+{% highlight java %}

 public class LogoutSuccessHandler extends SimpleUrlLogoutSuccessHandler {